ElTinmar/HardwareAcceleration/install_opencv_with_cuda.md

-# How to install OpenCV with CUDA and CUDNN in Ubuntu 20.04
+# How to install OpenCV with CUDA and CUDNN using FFMPEG compiled with NVENC/CUVID Ubuntu 20.04

 First of all install update and upgrade your system: